Unity-Technologies/ml-agents/CONTRIBUTING.md

 2. Make sure that code calling or called by the modified code also has type annotations.

 The [type hint cheat sheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html) provides a good introduction to adding type hints.

+## Contributor License Agreements

+When you open a pull request, you will be asked to acknolwedge our Contributor License Agreement.
+We allow both individual contributions and contributions made on behalf of companies.
+We use an open source tool called CLA assistant.
+If you have any questions on our CLA, please [submit an issue](https://github.com/Unity-Technologies/ml-agents/issues) or email us at ml-agents@unity3d.com.